cotodevel/bin2c/readme.txt

 src/ folder has source code

-windows/ folder has precompiled bin2c.exe running on windows targets
+windows/bin folder has x86 / x64 binaries (bin2c.exe) ready to use